Welcome to HFE!

 What are HFE Bucks?

 HFE Bucks, formerly known as “Scrip”, are gift certificates that can be used like cash at local and national businesses.
 The program is an ongoing fundraiser that costs you no extra money!
 The Home & School Association gets the certificates at a discount, and you buy them at face value.
 HFE Bucks can be given as gifts or you can use them at participating stores and restaurants.
 Grandparents, friends, or anyone can buy HFE Bucks.
 They are available through the school office and are also occasionally sold after mass in the gathering space at our Hays parishes.
 Each family will receive a flyer with more information about this program at the beginning of the school year.
-The order form is available on our home page, or by clicking here.
+The order form is available on our school webpage in the menu called HFE Bucks & Boxtops.
 A hard copy order form is also available at all times in the school office.
 During school hours, you can stop by the office to order, mail an order in, or feel free to send an order with a student and we will send your cards back in the same envelope with that student the day of.

 What is the box tops program?

 Our school also collects pop/can tabs and cell phones.
 Can tabs are picked up by Hays High DECA students and are sent in to support the Ronald McDonald House Charities across the country.
-Our green school committee works hard to ensure that used batteries and cell phones are recycled instead of trashed since they are so toxic to the Earth.
 We no longer accept printer cartridges for the Cartridges for Kids program, as they recently made many cuts to their cartridge list, lowered prices, and our school was no longer benefitting.
+We no longer accept used batteries as we do not benefit!
 Thank you for your support in these ways!

 Can I eat lunch with my child?